 Whether you’re a freelancer, a college student, a small business owner or a 9-5 employee, you need to start a blog or a website as soon as possible.
 Now is the time to learn the ins and outs of websites, to make yourself more marketable as an employee, and to start your own little business on your corner of the internet.

-10 Reasons Why Everyone Needs a Blog
+10 Reasons Why You Need to Start a Blog TODAY!

 A blog serves as your resume.
 A one-page Word document doesn’t stand a chance against a personal online portfolio.
 Not only will you appear way more professional and be able to showcase more of your work, but your resume is out there for the world to see.
 I got my full-time job because of my blog.